 Toss the cauliflower in oil or use oil spray.
 Then add a pinch of salt.

-Air fry at 400 degrees for 13 minutes, stopping a couple of times to shake the basket, so that the cauliflower can move around and roast in different places.
+Air fry at 400 degrees for 13 minutes, stopping a couple of times to shake the basket, so that the florets can move around and roast in different places.

-Cauliflower floret sizes vary.
-So if the cauliflower doesn’t look quite done enough, cook for a few minutes longer.
+Floret sizes vary.
+So if they don’t look quite done enough, cook for a few minutes longer.

 Sprinkle on lemon juice.
-Toss the cauliflower, so that it’s evenly coated.
+Toss the florets, so that they’re evenly coated.

-For a little added color, sprinkle the cauliflower with sumac.
+For a little added color, sprinkle with sumac

 Sumac is a spice that’s common in Middle Eastern cooking.
 It comes from the fruit of the sumac, which is a member of the cashew family.